 STAND NEWS EDITORS – ABOUT THE ROLE

 The editor internship operates on a six-month contract, with individuals required to produce at least one article/video a month.
-The next round of applications for an editor position will open in June 2020.

 Our editors receive training and support from the STAND News team to carry out the following: